 To help reduce the risk of Gunther developing hip dysplasia, I advised her to feed him a puppy food specially formulated for breeds at risk for dysplasia (your vet can help guide you on this).
-This special diet should be fed for the first 12 to 18 months.

 At-risk dogs should also be started on joint supplements to protect healthy cartilage in both young and older dogs.
-A combination supplement that includes both glucosamine and chondroitin, such as Cosequin®, can help promote healthy joints.
+A combination supplement that includes both glucosamine and chondroitin, such as Dasuquin®, can help promote healthy joints.

 Thirdly, one of the most important, and easiest, steps she can take to protect Gunther’s joints is to keep him lean and lightweight.
 Obese dogs have a higher incidence of osteoarthritis, even when they’re young.

-Dog lovers interested in acquiring a large-breed dog should make sure the parents are certified dysplasia-free by the Orthopedic Foundation for Animals (OFS) or the Penn-Hip system.
+Dog lovers interested in acquiring a large-breed dog should make sure the parents are certified dysplasia-free by the Orthopedic Foundation for Animals or the Penn-Hip system.
 Breeding from certified individuals will help to stomp out this genetic disease.